 - Expanding one-day paid volunteerism policy to include work for social and racial justice activist organizations and protesting

-- Hiring a manager to focus exclusively on D&I efforts for professional staff
+- Becoming the first Am Law 100 firm to hire a manager to focus exclusively on diversity, equity and inclusion efforts for professional staff

 Education and engagement